Meet the Team

 Dr. Ellis' future program of research includes the design and implementation of interventions to support the quality of life and healthy lifestyle and coping behaviors of individuals and families at increased risk of hereditary cancers and managing cancer survivorship.

-Carly is currently a first year MSW (Masters of Social Work) student at the University of Michigan - Ann Arbor.
+She earned her MSW (Masters of Social Work) degree at the University of Michigan - Ann Arbor (2022).
 She graduated from the University of Pittsburgh in 2020 with a Bachelor of Science in Psychology and a minor in Administration of Justice.
 She is currently on the Interpersonal Practice in Integrated Health, Mental Health and Substance Abuse Pathway and an Integrated Health Scholar.
 Previously, she worked in the Biobehavioral Oncology and Technology Lab at UPMC Shadyside to help increase the well being of cancer patients as they go through cancer treatment.
 Her interests are in cancer treatment and care, grief and bereavement, and caregiving.

 Hillary is currently a PhD student at the University of North Carolina Gillings School of Global Public Health in the Health Policy and Management program with a focus on Organization and Implementation Science.